Write your awesome label here.

 Black-Led Organizations

-Nonprofit and for-profit organizations that are led by and focus on Black people
+Nonprofit, for-profit organizations, and towns that are led by and focus on Black people

 Black Leaders + Advocates